Which places are growing? Seven trends from 2010 Census

 - Population growth was greater in counties close to a coastal or inland port than in those located farther from ports.

-- The least dense quarter of counties experienced population loss while the most dense quarter of counties experienced population growth.
+- The least dense quartile of counties experienced population loss while the most dense quarter of counties experienced population growth.

 - More highly educated counties (as measured by the proportion of the adult population with a college degree) experienced higher population growth.